pguse/Introduction-to-Python/accumulators-part-2.md

 ## Exponentiation

-Using an exponent is really just a short form for repeated mulitiplication so exponentiation ca
+Using an exponent is really just a short form for repeated mulitiplication so exponentiation can be thought of as an iterative process using an accumulator.
+For example:  2$$x = y$$

 ## Answers